-Configuration type Set dc\eximconfig\configtype to internet to cause exim4 to send mail directly to nonlocal systems as specified by the DNS MX record (page 828) for the domain the mail is addressed to and to accept email on the interfaces specified by dc\local\interfaces (next page).
-This line should appear exactly as shown above.
+- Configuration type Set dc_eximconfig_configtype to internet to cause exim4 to send mail directly to nonlocal systems as specified by the DNS MX record (page 790) for the domain the mail is addressed to and to accept email on the interfaces specified by dc_local_interfaces (next page).
+This line should appear exactly as shown above. - Other hostnames The dc_other_hostnames configuration variable specifies the FQDNs or IP addresses that the local server receives mail addressed to.

-Other hostnames

-The dc\other\hostnames configuration variable specifies the FQDNs or IP addresses that the local server receives mail addressed to.
 Replace mydom.example.com with these FQDN or IP addresses.
 You must separate multiple entries with semicolons.
-These values do not necessarily include the FQDN or the IP address of the local server.
+These values do not necessarily include the FQDN or the IP address of the local server. - Local interfaces Set dc_local_interfaces to the interface you want exim4 to listen on.

-Local interfaces

-Set dc\local\interfaces to the interface you want exim4 to listen on.
 Set it to the null value ('') to listen on all interfaces.

-As in JumpStart I, you may need to change the value of /etc/mailname (page 718).
+As in JumpStart I, you may need to change the value of /etc/mailname (page 682).
 For Boolean variables in this file, exim4 interprets the null value (specified by '') as false.
 The file should look similar to this:

-\$ cat /etc/exim4/update-exim4.conf.conf

 '''

+$ cat /etc/exim4/update-exim4.conf.conf

+...

 dc_eximconfig_configtype='internet'

 dc_other_hostnames='mydom.example.com'

 dc_local_interfaces=''

 dc_readhost=''

 dc_relay_domains=''

-dc_minimaldns='false'

-dc_relay_nets='

-dc smarthost=''
+dc_relay_domains=''

+dc_relay_nets=''

+dc_relay_nets=''

 CFILEMODE='644'

 dc_use_split_config='false'

-dc_hide_mailname='
+dc_hide_mailname=''

 dc_mailname_in_oh='true'

 dc_localdelivery='mail_spool'

 '''

-See page 724 for more information on exim4 configuration variables.
+See page 688 for more information on exim4 configuration variables.
 Once you have restarted exim4, it will accept mail addressed to the local system.
-To receive email addressed to a domain, the DNS MX record (page 828) for that domain must point to the IP address of the local system.
+To receive email addressed to a domain, the DNS MX record (page 790) for that domain must point to the IP address of the local system.
 If you are not running a DNS server, you must ask your ISP to set up an MX record or else receive mail at the IP address of the server.
-If you receive email addressed to an IP address, set dc other hostnames to that IP address.
+If you receive email addressed to an IP address, set dc_other_hostnames to that IP address.